 CQA is an abbreviation for Certified Quality Auditor.

 A developer testing software app, such as the CQAtest app, may occasionally or infrequently exhibit abnormal behavior, causing problems for the mobile users such as Samsung, or other Android devices.
-If this is the case with your device, make a backup of the system data and then follow the instructions in this article's FAQ section.
+If this is the case with your device, make a backup of the system data and then follow the instructions in this article's how to disable CQA test app section.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!